artgon/artgon.github.com/_posts/2011-11-26-migration-wordpress-jekyll.md

 Welcome to the new iteration of my site.
 I finally spent some time thinking about and designing the new version of the site.
 Unlike the previous layout, I can honestly say I'm proud of how it looks and I'm excited to write articles on it.
-The design is inspired by a template form [John O'Nolan](http://john.onolan.org/), but I changed the colors, fonts and most of the flow.
+The design is inspired by a template from [John O'Nolan](http://john.onolan.org/), but I changed the colors, fonts and most of the flow.
 Looks, aside,  a lot of the excitement also comes from the migration of the blog to Github Pages, from Wordpress.

 Wordpress is a fantastic platform for blogging and has a huge community for support and plugins.
 As much as I enjoyed the ease of use, I really wanted more control.
 I wanted a site that's more nicely suited to technical blogging and ideally, one where I don't have to pay for hosting.
 An option I considered was using Blogger (via Google Apps), but there is a lack of control there, and it's a massive pain to get code highlighting working correctly -- ditto for Tumblr.
 I also wanted a space where I could host some images, CSS and JS with my site.
 Luckily the solution that fit all the criteria was [Github Pages](http://pages.github.com "Github Pages").